Snakes can be great pets too!

 Finally, it’s time for décor.
 Install any plants or vines, making sure your snake can climb the vines and wind through the plants.
 Add your moss and/or live plants.
 Add your water dish and basking rock, as well as any hiding spots.

 Warm the tank to the correct temperature for your breed prior to putting the snake into its new environment.
 Once you have placed the snake, do not handle it excessively.
 It can take lots of time for your snake to adjust to this new environment.
 As the snake becomes more comfortable, you should be able to handle it at will.

-Check the temperatures frequently, both of the terrarium overall and the basking area.
+Check the temperatures frequently, both of the terrarium overall and of the basking area.
 Make adjustments as needed to maintain a healthy pet.

 Change the water daily.
-As we already said, sometimes snakes will defecate in their water dishes.
+As already said, sometimes snakes will defecate in their water dishes.
 Soiled water is a breeding ground for bacteria and can endanger the health of your snake.

 You will need to replace the substrate, wash the tank, clean the lamps and humidity misters, change bulbs as needed, wash the artificial plants and vines (always use green cleaners when washing to ensure safety for your pet), care for live plants, and possibly replace the liner.
 If you have a burrowing snake, they can burrow into the liner and tear it.
-Always have an extra liner on hand for such occasions.
+Always have extra liner on hand for such occasions.

 Once you are finished with maintenance, reassemble the terrarium in the same way.
 Place everything back in its original position to make sure the snake doesn’t feel like it’s in a new environment.